KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/docs/ws1-css-basics/4title-color.md

 1. Pick out a color palette to use from [http://colorhunt.co](http://colorhunt.co).
+Click on the color palette you like to get a bigger view of the colors.
 Make note of the hex color values displayed when you hover over each color in your chosen palette.
     {% hint style='tip' %}
 Ensure your colors are a11y friendly by using the WebAIM [Color Contrast Checker](https://webaim.org/resources/contrastchecker/).
 You can input your selected foreground and background colors to find contrasting colors that improve legibility.